Does your computer crash too often?

 Be careful to monitor the heat of your laptop as you check its stability using a stress test.

-Laptops typically have smaller cases than a desktop PC and less cooling facilities.
+Laptops typically have smaller cases than a desktop PC and fewer cooling facilities.
 The last thing you want is a laptop hot enough to fry an egg on – it will also fry its own insides.

 We have focused primarily on stability testing for Windows-based laptops.
 That’s not to say MacBooks don’t suffer from stability issues, but they are much rarer.
 With Macs only being made by one company, Apple, the CPU knows exactly what it has under the desktop.